© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three bowl barrows on Chinnor Hill, two 150m and one 600m SW of Highlands is a scheduled monument protected by Historic England under reference 1016067.
 View the official record →

-Three bowl barrows on Chinnor Hill is a group of Bronze Age funerary monuments located in Oxfordshire, near Highlands.
+Three bowl barrows on Chinnor Hill is a Bronze Age funerary monument located in Oxfordshire, situated in the vicinity of Highlands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016067.

 Three bowl barrows on Chinnor Hill, two 150m and one 600m SW of Highlands is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016067.